Illustrated artificial intelligence original Teague

 Yet, in some contexts, there could also be a need for AIs to organically break the parameters set for them if it senses human biases, prejudice, or harmful guardrails.
 This can help to prevent misinformation from permeating in a vacuum.

 • Is there access to the right data to train and support an AI model?
-There are cost implications around this, including staffing needs, collecting data, developing a model, hardware, ongoing server use and maintenance…
+Consider the cost implications of this, including staffing needs, collecting user data, developing a model, hardware, and ongoing server use and maintenance.

 • What are the use cases?
 AI is great for personalization and recommendation features, or taking care of repetitive tasks.
-Could an experience be benefited by implementing AI in those areas?
+Will the experience be benefited by implementing AI in those areas?

-• Would there be sensitive or regulated data involved?
+• Will there be sensitive or regulated data involved?
 Would that make the use of AI ethically problematic?
 Legally impossible?
 What would the risk of using AI be?

-• Does AI align with business goals?
-Will it contribute to the success of a product?
+• Does AI align with your business goals?
+Will it contribute to the success of your product?

-There are a lot of "we know we need AI, now what?" conversations happening and not a lot of clarity beyond that.
-For businesses that are trying to integrate AI into their products and experiences, design can provide crucial support and answer pressing, big-picture questions—while also progressing us towards richer, more complex interactions with AI agents that will, we hope, blend seamlessly into our daily lives.
+There are a lot of "we know we need AI, now what?" conversations happening, and we've found that many businesses don't have clarity beyond that.
+For businesses integrating AI into their products, design can move the tech towards richer, more complex interactions that have the potential to blend seamlessly into our daily lives.

 Let's work together.